ZcashFoundation/zepio/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+When contributing to this repository, please first discuss the change you wish to make via issue with the owners and core contributors of this repository.
+Please note we have a [Code of Conduct](https://github.com/ZcashFoundation/zepio/blob/master/CODE_OF_CONDUCT.md) - please follow it in all your interactions with the project.

 ## Pull Request Process